Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Compiler Support

-For example, Liu et al. \cite{liu2016cambriconisa} proposed Cambricon ISA for neural networks.
-It contains instructions for matrix and vector processing with arithmetic and logic operations, control (conditional branch and jump), and data transfer.
-Each operand of instruction is either an immediate value or one of the 64 32b general-purpose registers which are used for temporarily storing scalars or register-indirect addressing of the on-chip scratchpad memory.
-Cambricon mainly supports computations on the vector or matrix through computational units.
-The tensor blocks are communicated between computational units from the on-chip scratchpad which is made transparent to the compiler and programmers.
-The instructions in Cambricon ISA can efficiently support commonly used primitives in various ML models.
-For instance, Cambricon ISA supports multiplication, addition, subtraction, and division operations on the matrices and vectors.
-It also supports max-pooling primitive for tensors with a vector-greater-than-merge instruction, which aggregates the tensor elements at the same position across higher tensor dimensions and iteratively performs the operation across spatial dimension for obtaining the output.
-It also provides dedicated instruction for random vector generation with uniform distribution of the values within [0, 1].
-For supporting weight update during the training of DNNs, Cambricon provides additional instructions such as outer product, scalar-matrix multiplication, and matrix-matrix-addition.
-However, due to focusing on processing tensors from the only global scratchpad memory, it lacks support for managing data in the local memory of PEs and configuring NOC for on-chip communication.
-Moreover, it does not provide specific instructions for accelerating sparse tensors, e.g., predicated execution of the sparse data in the compressed format while processing tensors of varying sparsity.
+Cambricon ISA for machine learning \cite{chen2019instruction} contains instructions for matrix and vector processing with arithmetic and logic operations, control (conditional branch and jump), and data transfer.
+Each operand of the instruction is either an immediate value or one of the 64 32b general-purpose registers.
+The registers are used for temporarily storing scalars or register-indirect addressing of the on-chip scratchpad memory.
+The tensor blocks are communicated between computational units from the on-chip scratchpad that is transparent to the compiler and programmers.
+The instructions support commonly used primitives in various ML models, e.g., multiplication, addition, subtraction, and division operations on matrices and vectors.
+It also supports max-pooling with a vector-greater-than-merge instruction and provides dedicated instruction for random vector generation with uniform distribution of values within [0, 1].
+For supporting weight update during the training of DNNs, Cambricon provides additional instructions such as outer product, scalar-matrix multiplication, and matrix-matrix addition.
+However, it lacks support for managing data in the local memory of PEs and configuring NoC for communication in various dataflows.
+Moreover, it does not provide specific instructions for handling sparsity, e.g., predicated execution of encoded sparse data.